It4innovations/Maui-Simulation/README.md

 Example of an interactive plot:\
 ![Alt text](images/interactive_plot_example.png?raw=true "Example of an interactive plot (cluster utilization of week 7)")

+# Paper and Citation
+    @CONFERENCE{Zitzlsberger2018137,
+        author={Zitzlsberger, G. and Jansík, B. and Martinovič, J.}, title={Job simulation for large-scale PBS based clusters with the Maui Scheduler}, journal={MCCSIS 2018 - Multi Conference on Computer Science and Information Systems; Proceedings of the International Conferences on Big Data Analytics, Data Mining and Computational Intelligence 2018, Theory and Practice in Modern Computing 2018 and Connected Smart Cities 2018}, year={2018},
+        pages={137-145}
+    }

 # Acknowledgement
-This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project ”IT4Innovations National Supercomputing Center – LM2015070”, as well as by the ERDF in the IT4Innovations national supercomputing center - path to exascale project (CZ.02.1.01/0.0/0.0/16_013/0001791) within the OPRDE.
+This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental
+Development and Innovations project ”IT4Innovations National Supercomputing Center – LM2015070”, by the ERDF in the IT4Innovations national supercomputing center – path to exascale project (CZ.02.1.01/0.0/0.0/16_013/0001791) within the OPRDE, and ANTAREX, a project supported by the EU H2020 FET-HPC program under grant agreement No. 671623.